somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Once you have used these options to set a minimum or maximum quantity limit, customers must choose a quantity of products within the specified range to make a purchase.

-Want to contribute?
-Please submit your issue reports and pull requests on [GitHub](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items).

 == Installation ==

-This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension.
-Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.
+This plugin works requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension to work.
+Please do not install this if you are using Product Bundles version 6.4.0+.

 == Screenshots ==